Last Updated on September 22, 2023 by Eric Jeanette

 It can help keep your payments low much like an interest only loan, but with the stability of a fixed interest rate and monthly payment.
 These longer term mortgages are very beneficial for people who dont plan on moving any time soon.

 40 Year Mortgage Interest Rates

-The mortgage rates on a 40 year mortgage are very similar to that of a 30 year fixed rate mortgage.
-In some instances, you may pay as much as an eighth of a point more, but the rates are typically the same.
+40 year mortgages are offered for alternative mortgage programs and the rates for those are slightly higher than that of a 30 year fixed rate mortgage.
+In some instances, you may pay as much as 1/4-1/2 of a point more.

 40 Year Mortgage Lenders

 The 40 year fixed rate mortgage is not something that all lenders offer.
 It is considered to be a niche product and not the easiest program to find.
 However, we can help you to get a competitive quote today.